-Ablation study is done for PerturbODE* trained on TF Atlas.
-Figure \ref{fig:ablation_perturb} shows the number of perturbations included for training plotted against recall and p-value.
-It is clear that as the number of perturbations grow, recall increases and p-value decreases.
 Figure \ref{fig:ablation_lambda} shows the change in recall and p-value when varying the $L_1$ penalty coefficient for $B$.
-Ablation study shows that PerturbODE* yields statistically significant result when $\lambda \leq 0.001$.
-Further, it is evident that as $\lambda$ increases above $0.01$, the number of edges predicted increase again.
+The ablation study shows that PerturbODE* yields statistically significant results when $\lambda \leq 0.001$.
+Further, it is evident that as $\lambda$ increases above $0.01$, the number of edges predicted increases again.
 Our GRN is encoded as \( \mathbf{G} = A \, \text{diag}(\alpha) B\).
 The multiplication of sparse matrices is not necessarily sparse.
 Further analysis shows strong penalization of $B$ leads to overly dense $A$, as the model resorts to $A$ for data fitting.
-This could lead to a rise of the number of edges predicted.
+This could lead to an increase in the number of edges predicted.